vramework/vramework-website/docs/api/@vramework/core/type-aliases/CoreAPIFunctionSessionless.md

 type CoreAPIFunctionSessionless<In, Out, Services, Session>: (services, data, session?) => Promise<Out>;
 ```

+Represents a core API function that can be used without a session.

 ## Type Parameters

 • **In**

+The input type.

 • **Out**

+The output type.

 • **Services** = [`CoreServices`](CoreServices.md)

+The services type, defaults to `CoreServices`.

 • **Session** = [`CoreUserSession`](../interfaces/CoreUserSession.md)

+The session type, defaults to `CoreUserSession`.

 ## Parameters